cessda/cessda.cvs.contentguide/translations.md

 the same across languages.

 Add your agency to the 'Translating agency' field and a link to the agency.
 Remember to save.
-Note: it is best to copy paste the link to the agency from the internet, the system does not add the 'http//:' automatically.
+Note: it is best to copy and paste the link to the agency from the internet, the system does not add the 'http//:' automatically.